 Reading time: About 3 minutes

-This might sound like heresy on the momentous occasion of the last day of the year, but I’m encouraging you to ditch the resolutions and opt for rituals instead….
+This might sound like heresy as we approach the last day of the year, but I’m encouraging you to ditch the resolutions and opt for rituals instead….

 The lure of making resolutions for January 1 is practically irresistible.
 Lose 10 lbs.
 Go to the gym three times per week.
 Stop smoking.
 Start meditating.
 Save more money.
 Do a better job of managing stress.

 But I’ve been thinking about resolutions and I’ve realized that I’ve been misguided.
 Despite my earlier entreaties to make resolutions I’m now inclined to think we should abandon them altogether.
 Instead, we should replace them with rituals.
 Here’s why:

 1) Ritual is a nicer word than resolution.
 It sounds friendlier and more relaxing.
 If I play the word association game “resolution” makes me think willpower, deprivation, pain and hard work.
 On the other hand, “ritual” brings up: incense, bowing, fine ornaments and calm.
 Rituals are particularly important for writers who, after all, do something quite magical.
 Did you ever see the Murphy Brown show, starring Candice Bergen?
 I didn’t watch it regularly but one funny line has remained with me.
 Murphy had just given birth to her baby and was reflecting on the wonder of breastfeeding.
 “The next thing you know is someone will tell me I can slice off pieces of my arm and serve them up as ham,” she said.
 I feel just as incredulous about writing.
 Isn’t it remarkable that we can create entire sentences when nothing existed before?